 In January 2016, the FASB issued guidance that requires entities to measure equity investments, other than those accounted for using the equity method of accounting, at fair value and recognize any changes in fair value in net income if a readily determinable fair value exists.
 For equity investments without readily determinable fair values, the cost method of accounting is also eliminated.
 An entity may elect to record these equity investments at cost, less impairment, and plus or minus subsequent adjustments for observable price changes.
 The new guidance is effective for interim and annual periods beginning after December 15, 2017.
-Seaboard is analyzing the impact of this new standard on certain of its equity investments and, at this time, cannot estimate the impact of adoption on net earnings.
+Seaboard believes the adoption of this guidance will not have a material impact on Seaboard's financial position or net earnings.

 In February 2016, the FASB issued guidance that a lessee should recognize in the balance sheet a liability to make lease payments and a right-of-use asset representing its right to use the underlying asset for the lease term.
 The recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee have not significantly changed from the previous guidance.
 For operating leases, a lessee is required to: (1) recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, in the balance sheet, (2) recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term on a generally straight-line basis and (3) classify all cash payments within operating activities in the statement of cash flows.
 It is effective for public entities for fiscal years and interim periods within those years, beginning after December 15, 2018, with early adoption permitted.
-In transition, lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach, which includes a number of optional practical expedients that entities may elect to apply.
+In transition, lessees are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach, which includes a number of optional practical expedients that entities may elect to apply.
 Seaboard is currently assessing the potential impact of this new standard.